ark-network/arkdev.info/docs/learn/concepts.md

 - unspendable key path
 - any script path must be either a **redeem** or a **forfeit**

-#### Redeem
+#### Redeem path
-A redeem closure allows the owner of a VTXO to spend it unilaterally, without the collaboration of the server and must respect the following rules:
+A redeem path allows the owner of a VTXO to spend it unilaterally, without the collaboration of the server and must respect the following rules:
 - Must be delayed with CSV (relative timelock)
 - The delay must not be shorter than a threshold set by the server
 - Must not require server's signature